frederikprijck/limesurvey-plugin-raygun-pulse/README.md

 # limesurvey-plugin-raygun-pulse
-A plugin to allow Raygun pulse integration in your limesurvey surveys.
+A plugin to allow Raygun Pulse integration in your limesurvey surveys.
 See: https://raygun.com/products/real-user-monitoring

 ## LimeSurvey support
-This plugin was built for LimeSurvey version 2.06 and does only support versions up to 2.50.
+This plugin was built for LimeSurvey version 2.06 and does only support versions up to 2.06.

 ## Installation
 - Go to your LimeSurvey plugin Directory